ntd/aur-fedora-mingw/README.md

 4. Build and install fedora-mingw-w64-crt.
 5. Build and install fedora-mingw-w64-gcc-nogomp: this in turn will uninstall fedora-mingw-w64-gcc-bootstrap.
-This is a final GCC package compiled without libgomp support because it would require fedora-mingw-w64-pthreads, still not buildable at this point.
+This is a final GCC package compiled without libgomp (shared memory parallelism support) because it would have required fedora-mingw-w64-pthreads, not yet available.

 At this point you should be able to rebuild every MinGW package with the new compiler.
 After building and installing fedora-mingw-w64-pthreads you can